andyvorld/LGSTrayBattery/readme.md

 As of v2.0.8, there are now 3 sources in which the program will pull battery status,

 - Logitech G HUB via Websockets
-- Native HID, C#/HID.NET (May be broken in Windows 11?, default disabled)
+- Native HID, C#/HID.NET (Might be broken in Windows 11?, default disabled)
-- Native HID, C++/hidapi via Websockets (Native in settings, also known as HIDPP_Bat_Mon)
+- Native HID, C++/hidapi via PInvoke (Called "Native" in settings)

 These sources can be individually disabled/enabled before runtime via `appsettings.ini`, in the `DeviceManager` section,